microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

             * You will insert your Azure endpoint key during build of the backend API Server

-         * If you are using speech to text as input option then under the `AzureSpeechConfig` block, make sure the following configuration changes to match your instance:
+         * If you are using speech to text as input option then under the `AzureSpeechConfig` block, make sure the following configuration matches your instance:
             * `"Region": "westus2",` or whichever region is appropriate for your speech sdk instance.
             * You will insert your Azure speech key during build of the backend